Christian Atsu: Newcastle United

 On 31 August 2016, Atsu joined Newcastle United on a one-year loan deal with an option to buy clause in the contract.
 On 13 September, his debut for the club came on as a substitute for Yoan Gouffran in the 61st minute in a 6–0 away victory against Queens Park Rangers at Loftus Road, where he provided the assist to Aleksandar Mitrović to earn their fifth goal.
 Atsu scored his first goal for the club in a 1–0 win against Rotherham United on 1 October, followed by further goals against Cardiff City and Wigan Athletic.

 In May 2017, Atsu signed a four-year deal to join Newcastle permanently for £6.2 million from Chelsea.
 He was released at its conclusion.

 Al-Raed

 On 17 July 2021, Atsu joined Al-Raed.
 Limited by injury, he played only eight games in the Saudi Professional League.

 Hatayspor

-On 6 September 2022, Atsu signed for Süper Lig club Hatayspor on an inital one-year contract with the option for a further year.
+On 6 September 2022, Atsu signed for Süper Lig club Hatayspor on an initial one-year contract with the option for a further year.
 He played three league games and one in the Turkish Cup, and scored the only goal at home to Kasımpaşa in the seventh minute of added time on 5 February 2023, the day before the earthquake that killed him.